adriatic/RADC/docs/01-app management/debugging/01-setup.md

 </p>
 <br/>

-In addition to this information we could define a set of watch variables, watch / breakpoint on threads, set DOM breakpoints, XHR/fetch breakpoints, set Event listener breakpoints and few other pieces of information
+In addition to this information we could define a set of watch variables, watch / breakpoint on threads, set DOM breakpoints, XHR/fetch breakpoints, set Event listener breakpoints and few other pieces of information.
+The section on using the Chrome debugger for tracing Authentication code in our [debugging target](https://rw-community.org/app%20management/debugging/setup#1-prepare-the-debugging-target) application provides more details on using these debugger features.

 TODO

-Show the relevant info from https://developer.chrome.com/docs/devtools/sources/ at the begining of this setup when making a reference to the sources panl of DevTools.

 ---